usnationalarchives/opengovplan/pages/flagshipinitiatives.md

 <p>(<a href="http://archives.gov/digitization/">Archives.gov/digitization</a>)<br>&nbsp;</p>

 <p>NARA’s Strategic Plan includes the initiative to “Digitize all analog archival records to make them available online.”
 The volume of our textual holdings alone, 12 billion pieces of paper, make a single approach to digitization impractical: multiple paths are required.
-Our Digitization Strategy acknowledges this challenge by outlining five approaches that NARA will use to meet our goal: 1) partnerships; 2) Ccrowdsourced digitization; 3) agency transfers of digitized records; 4) internal digitization as part of a business process; 5) NARA’s Digitization Labs.</p>
+Our Digitization Strategy acknowledges this challenge by outlining five approaches that NARA will use to meet our goal: 1) partnerships; 2) crowdsourced digitization; 3) agency transfers of digitized records; 4) internal digitization as part of a business process; 5) NARA’s Digitization Labs.</p>

 <p>
 The implementation of the Digitization Governance Board (DGB) has created a framework for NARA to systematically address digitization issues from practice to policy.
 Together with the strategy, the DGB has created a structure for digitization at the National Archives.
 NARA is shifting from policy to an implementation posture as more of the foundational issues are addressed.</p>